IftachSadeh/paper-range-slider/README.md

 `paper-range-slider` allows user to select a range of values within a given (possibly wider) range, by moving the position of two knobs, or by moving the position of the distance spanned between the two knobs.
+[The demo is provided here.](http://IftachSadeh.github.io/paper-range-slider/components/paper-range-slider/demo/)

 ## Bower installation
 Either do